Healthdirect Free Australian health advice you can count on.

 What happens during the procedure?

-If only the fallopian tubes are to be removed, the surgery may be performed using keyhole surgery (laparoscopy).
-The surgeon will insert an instrument known as a laparoscope into your abdomen through a small cut near your navel.
+Your surgeon will insert an instrument known as a laparoscope into your abdomen through a small cut near your navel.
+They will make several other small cuts to remove your fallopian tube or tubes.

-It may be necessary to stay in hospital for a few days to recover from a laparotomy.
-Recovery is usually quicker with keyhole surgery.
+It may be necessary to stay in hospital for a few days to recover.
+Recovery is usually quicker after keyhole surgery.

 • infection